Cédric Villani

 Cédric Patrice Thierry Villani (/fr/; born 5 October 1973) is a French mathematician and politician working primarily on partial differential equations, Riemannian geometry and mathematical physics.
 He was awarded the Fields Medal in 2010, and he was the director of Sorbonne University's Institut Henri Poincaré from 2009 to 2017.
 As of September 2025, he is a professor at the École normale supérieure de Rennes.

 Villani has given two lectures at the Royal Institution, the first titled 'Birth of a Theorem'.
 The English translation of his book Théorème vivant (Living Theorem) has the same title.

-In the book he describes the links between his research on kinetic theory and that of the mathematician Carlo Cercignani: Villani, in fact, proved the so-called Cercignani's conjecture.
+In the book he describes the links between his research on kinetic theory and that of the mathematician Carlo Cercignani.
+Villani, in fact, proved the so-called Cercignani's conjecture.
 His second lecture at the Royal Institution is titled 'The Extraordinary Theorems of John Nash'.

 Villani was elected as the deputy for Essonne's 5th constituency in the National Assembly, the lower house of the French Parliament, during the 2017 legislative election.
 He was elected as a member of La République En Marche!
 (LREM), but in May 2020 left the party to form a new party, Ecology, Democracy, Solidarity (EDS).
 Following the dissolution of EDS, Villani joined Ecology Generation, and ran for re-election in 2022 under the banner of the NUPES, ultimately losing his seat to LREM candidate Paul Midy by 19 votes.

 He was elected vice president of the French Parliamentary Office for the Evaluation of Scientific and Technological Choices in July 2017.

 Biography

 After attending the Lycée Louis-le-Grand, Villani was admitted at the École Normale Supérieure in Paris and studied there from 1992 to 1996, after which he was appointed an agrégé préparateur at the same school.
 He received his doctorate at Paris Dauphine University in 1998, under the supervision of Pierre-Louis Lions, and became professor at the École normale supérieure de Lyon in 2000.
 He is now professor at the University of Lyon.
 He was director of the Institut Henri Poincaré in Paris from 2009 to 2017.

 He has held various visiting positions at Georgia Tech (Fall 1999), the University of California, Berkeley (Spring 2004), and the Institute for Advanced Study, Princeton (Spring 2009).

-On 19 October 2014, in the context of the Cultural Services of the French Embassy's inaugural Albertine festival, Villani appeared in conversation with the Nobel Prize winning mathematician John F. Nash, Jr.

-Several months later, on 23 May 2015, Nash, along with his wife Alicia, died in a car crash.
-Speaking at the Hay Festival, just days after his death, Villani announced that Nash had told him, in Norway on 20 May, that he had found a 'replacement equation' for Einstein's theory of relativity.